Lost Rabbit

 Horsley

 The Little Angels mothers and toddlers group meets at 10.00 am on Fridays at Nailsworth Church.
-Refreshments served afterwards in the Parish Room.
+Refreshments served afterwards in the Parish Rooms.

 Diocesan News www.gloucester.anglican.org/news/publications